lucialayr/borealRecovery/README.md

 # Post-disturbance recovery drives 21st-century vegetation shifts in the boreal forest in a dynamic vegetation model

-This repository contains code and data needed to reproduce the data analysis and figures of the paper *Post-disturbance recovery drives 21st-century vegetation shifts in the boreal forest in a dynamic vegetation model* by Layritz et al., currently under review at *Global Change Biology*.
+This repository contains code and data needed to reproduce the data analysis and figures of the paper *Post-disturbance recovery drives 21st-century vegetation shifts in the boreal forest in a dynamic vegetation model* by Layritz et al., currently submitted to *Biogeosciences*

 Per default, this repository only contains the data that directly feeds into the plots.
-To reproduce upstream analyses, the original database needs to be downloaded from  https://doi.org/10.5281/zenodo.13731857.
+To reproduce upstream analyses and appendix plots, the original database needs to be downloaded from https://doi.org/10.5281/zenodo.13731857.

+## The general workflow

+This will describe the workflow to reproduce all findings bottom up

+### Reproducing figures

+The data underlying all figures of the main article can be found in `data/final`.
+The scripts to create the figures can be found in `code/*.plot.R`

-## Reproducing the analysis
+### Reproducing data analysis

-This analysis was performed on an RStudioCloud using R Version 4.4.1 (2024-06-14) running under Ubuntu 22.04.3.
-See below for packages and version.
+To reproduce the data analysis, raw data files need to be downloaded from Zenodo (https://doi.org/10.5281/zenodo.13731857)
+- Patch level LPJ-GUESS output stored in a duckdb database (*lives in root directory*)
+- Other raw data (*lives in `data/raw`*)
+  - Grid cell level LPJ-GUESS output
+  - Climate data used to force LPJ-GUESS and for statistical analyses (*lives in `data/raw`*)
+- Input and Output of random forest model (*lives in `data/random_forest`*)

+This involves running the script family `2*.R` in order and then the `*_final.R` script for the plot of interest.
+(I tried to optimize this but unfortunately can't promise it will run on your machine.)

-#### (Create the duckdb database)
+### Recreating the duckdb database

-Not necessary per default, just download the database from zenodo.
-The script to do so are attached.
+The script to do so is `01_create_database.R`.
 If you want to reproduce, please contact me for the original data.
-(If you're me: Original data is on hard drive <3)
+(If you're future me: Original data is on hard drive <3)

-### Create data

-First run all `*_processed.R* scripts to process data from the data base.
-There are three files:

-#### 1. `composition_trajectories_processed.R`

-Creates 100 year recovery trajectories for the three scenarios (*Control*, *SSP1-RCP2.6*, *SSP5-RCP8.5*) and two time periods (*2015 - 2040*, *2075 - 2100*).
-This will be the base data for most figures.
-For every combination, this script produces three datasets:

-1. Timeseries data: `data/processed/trajectories_`, scenario, `_`, start_year, `_`, end_year, `_timeseries_rf.csv`

-2. Point data: `data/processed/trajectories_`, scenario, `_`, start_year, `_`, end_year, `_pointvalues_rf.csv`

-3. Input data for random forest: `data/random_forest/data_`, scenario, `_`, start_year, `_`, end_year, `.csv`

-Dataset 3. contains all data of 1. and 2. as well as environmental covariates used for random forest analysis.
-This dataset is large and difficult to handle and will not be used except for the random forest analysis.

-#### 2. `agc_trajectories_processed.R`

-Creates 100 year recovery trajectories of aboveground carbon

-#### 3. `classified_trajectories_processed.R`

-Takes trajectories created with `composition_trajectories_processed.R` and classifies them according to methodology of the paper.

-### Create random forest model
+### Reproducing the random forest model

-### Create plots
-Run the `*_final.R` scripts to reproduce the final data underlying the plots Then run the `*_plot.R` scripts to recreate all figures.
-Plots have descriptive names, since the numbering is not the same in the paper and the thesis.
+The code lies in `code/python`. `01_Prepare_data.ipynb` creates zarr files. `02_Run_models_parallel.py` runs model. `template_start_rf.sbatch` starts all models on the cluster.

 ## Folder structure

+Note that some data is not contained in the repository.
+The tree indicates where they need to live after downloading to make the worklow run through.
+Working directory needs to be adjusted.

 ├── **code** &#x1F4C1;